-Sour Cream BabkaRussian immigrants gloried in Easter babkas - enriched yeast breads studded with dried fruits and nuts–are classics on Russian and Polish Easter tables.
+Sour Cream BabkaRussian immigrants gloried in Easter babkas - enriched yeast breads studded with dried fruits and nuts.
 For a more traditional babka, omit the amaretto and use dried sour cherries and candied cherries in place of cranberries and raisins.

 Even if you're a baking newbie, you can turn these out with ease, thanks to frozen puff pastry.
 To keep them from sticking, remove the pastries from the pan right after baking.

 KulichAfter being iced, the bread is topped with raisins to form the letters XB, meaning "Christ has risen."

 Raspberry-Swirl Sweet RollsThese puffy fruit-filled sweet rolls are a delectable twist on the traditional cinnamon roll.